Read on for useful resources you should never travel without

 Helpful Travel Tip: Don’t forget to check the VACCINATION AND VISA REQUIREMENTS of your destination before you go!
 This includes more than just a Covid vaccine (which you may or may not need to show proof of, depending on your destination).
 Make sure your passport is valid, and won’t be expiring within six months of your travel date, as that may impact your ability to enter or exit the country you plan to visit.
 Many countries are also newly requiring visas for entry, so be sure to check well in advance of your trip so you have enough time to go through the process.
 Passport validity, visas, and vaccines are essential travel considerations that often get overlooked until the last minute, so be sure to leave plenty of time to get what you need before you go!

-• World Nomads Travel Insurance: I can’t stress enough the importance of reliable travel insurance!
-You can buy and claim online, even after you’ve left home.
-Travel insurance from WorldNomads.com is available to people from over 130 countries.
-It’s designed for adventurous travelers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.
-10/10 would recommend! **Note: You might consider skipping overarching travel insurance in favor of adding the insurance offered by your flight or hotel, as it may be more directly applicable to your travel arrangements.
+- Travel Insurance: As far as insuring things like your flights, hotels, and rental cars, you might consider skipping purchasing overarching travel insurance from a third-party company in favor of adding the cancellation insurance offered directly by your flight or hotel, as it may be more directly applicable to your travel arrangements.
 Your credit card may also offer some amount of traveler’s insurance, as long as you book your trip using that card.
 If you’re not flying basic economy (which has rigid restrictions for flight changes and cancellations), regular economy seating and above tends to be more flexible when it comes to making changes to your itinerary, so you may not need to add additional insurance at all unless you’re really concerned about it.

 Helpful Booking Tools: Flights